 We are hikers, we were born to explore, we travel places many others aren’t interested or inclined to go to.
 We love the outdoors and a sense of adventure that brings being in green and wild places.
 And with that sense of wonder comes a need to protect and preserve the places we trek and explore.
 But there are rules for hiking (which I invented just before putting together this responsible hikers guide).

 Sadly the world is changing and not for the better.
-The ever increasing population has placed huge demands on our green and pleasant places.
+The ever increasing population has placed huge demands on our green and pleasant countryside.
 Even though the percentage of people who enjoy outdoor activities is still relatively small the population increase has had an overall and quite detrimental effect on the landscape of our planet.

 I hate preaching!
 Unless of course I’m in one of those more moments when I really enjoyed preaching.
 But today rather than have a little rant I’m gonna keep it simple: today we are going to explore some ideas on how we can be responsible hikers.